MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud_edge-workload-warehousing.md

 Without the **Release to warehouse** process - and thereby not having **Warehouse orders** - the cloud scale unit can process the warehouse receiving and work processing.
 ![Inbound process flow](./media/WES_Inbound_flow.png)

-## Supported processes and Roles
+## Supported processes and roles
-Not all the warehouse management processes can be supported for a WES deployment and therefore it is recommended to use dedicated **Roles** as part of the warehouse management processes to avoid user confusions.
+Not all the warehouse management processes can be supported for a WES deployment and therefore it is recommended to use dedicated roles as part of the warehouse management processes to avoid user confusions.
 To ease this process a sample role Warehouse Manager on workload can be found as part of the demo data in **System administration \> Security \> Security configuration**.
 This role is intended for warehouse managers when accessing the WES at the edge scale unit where the role grants user access to the forms of relevance within the context of the workload hosted on the edge.
 The assignment of roles to users is part of the initial full data synchronization from the Cloud scale unit to the Edge scale unit.